What is Rheumatoid Arthritis?

 - Assess and refer

-Below is an example of an individual who has had a long history of symptoms of rheumatoid arthritis.
+Below is an example of an individual with a long history of RA symptoms.

-Physiotherapists are well placed to identify the Synovitis and Symptom Duration (B) criteria.
-You can record the patient's joint involvement using a joint count [.pdf 159 kB].
+Physiotherapists are well placed to assess the joint involvement and symptom duration criteria.
+You can record the person's joint involvement using a joint count.

 Assess and refer